forcedotcom/packaging/messages/package_version_create.md

 # errorAncestorIdVersionMismatch

-No matching ancestor version found for the given ancestorId (%s)
+No matching ancestor version (%s) found for the given ancestorId (%s)

 # errorNoMatchingMajorMinorForPatch